Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

     Successful" displays.
 Otherwise, the serial terminal displays an error message.

-## Running Linux CDMA Application Using the Vitis Software Platform
+## Example 6: Running Linux CDMA Application Using the Vitis Software Platform

-Detailed steps on running Linux on the target board are outlined in [Linux Booting and Debug in the Vitis Software Platform](6-linux-booting-debug.md).
+Detailed steps on running Linux on the target board are outlined in[Linux Booting and Debug in the Vitis Software Platform](6-linux-booting-debug.md).
 If you are not comfortable running Linux, run through the [Linux Booting and Debug in the Vitis Software Platform](6-linux-booting-debug.md) examples prior to running this example.
 Running a Linux OS based application is composed of the following steps:

 1. [Booting Linux on the Target Board](#booting-linux-on-the-target-board)